07akioni/vueuc/README.md

 ```

 ### VVirtialList
-A simple virtual list which supports fixed-height items
+A simple virtual list which supports flexable-height items

 ### VXScroll
 All content inside it to be scroll in X direction when you wheel at Y direction.